umarhassan-mitodl/11.128-spring-2005/content/pages/readings.md

 Stiroh, Kevin J. "Information Technology and the U.S. Productivity Revival: What Do the Industry Data Say?" *American Economic Review* (December 2002).

-"Executive Summary and Synthesis of Findings from McKinsey and Company." [*How IT Enables Productivity Growth*](http://www.mckinsey.com/mgi/publications/it_prod_growth.asp).
+"Executive Summary and Synthesis of Findings from McKinsey and Company." {{% resource_link "8430d343-e750-4adb-a28a-b1d7bafa033b" "*How IT Enables Productivity Growth*" %}}.
 New York, NY: McKinsey Global Institute, October 2002.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 26